-The MPO Board is the MPO's Policy Board.
-The MPO Board has a key role in making decisions about public investment in transportation services, infrastructure, and planning within the region, and in communicating those decisions to the policy boards of its member agencies.
-The MPO Board is comprised of the following elected officials:
+The TC provides general review, guidance, and coordination of the transportation planning process.
+The TAC is the MPO's policy board and has a key role in making decisions about public investment in transportation services, infrastructure, and planning within the region, and in communicating those decisions to the policy boards of its member agencies.
+All TC and TAC meetings are open to the public.